agussetyar/awesome-reference/README.md

 # Contributors

-Submit referensi menarik lain yang ada ketahui pada halaman *Pull requests*.
+Submit referensi menarik lain yang anda ketahui pada halaman *Pull requests*.

 Submit other interesting references that you know on the *Pull requests* page.